appsemble/appsemble/packages/node-utils/README.md

-# @appsemble/node-utils
+# Appsemble Node Utilities

 > NodeJS utilities used by Appsemble internally.

-Do **not** use this library outside of the Appsemble monorepo.
+Do **not** use this library outside of the Appsemble mono repository.
 Backwards compatibility is not guaranteed.